.

 Classical Languages Of India

-Currently there are six languages that enjoy the ‘Classical’ status in India:
+Currently there are eleven languages that enjoy the ‘Classical’ status in India:

 • All the Classical Languages are listed in the Eighth Schedule of the Constitution.